WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/logout.md

 ## Description

-The `logout()` method performs a logout from the Studio or Enterprise Server system.
+The `logout()` method performs a logout from the Studio Server system.

 ## Examples